gem/oq-engine/doc/adv-manual/risk-features.rst

 i.e. a set of damage distributions (the probability of being in each damage state listed in the fragility functions) per each asset, event and loss type.
-From the asset damage table it is possible to compute generic consequences by multiplying for known coefficients that are what is called the *consequence model*.
-For instance, from the probability of being in the collapsed damage state one can estimate the number of fatalities, given the right multiplicative coefficient.
+From the asset damage table it is possible to compute generic consequences by multiplying for known coefficients specified in what are called *consequence model*.
+For instance, from the probability of being in the collapsed damage state, one might estimate the number of fatalities, given the right multiplicative coefficient.

 By default the engine allows to compute economic losses; in that case the